YezenRashid/Coding-Problems/Stack Linked List C++/README.txt

-Stack implementation using a linked list and templates.
+Stack implementation in C++ using a linked list and templates.
+Contains the methods pop, push, peek, printStack, and isEmpty.
+Also has a copy constructor and an assignment operator.